velipso/midimap/README.md

     midimap -m "Keyboard A" <mapfile>
   Or the source index:
     midimap -m 5 <mapfile>

+Use -d to specify debug mode (verbose logging)

 Map Files:
   Map files consist of a list of event handlers.
 If the handler's criteria